Frederick Wegley is my great-grandfather. He was born on August 20, 1887, in Kane, Pennsylvania, and died on November 28, 1950, in Okmulgee, Oklahoma.

 Frederick Wegley served in both World War I and in World War II as did his sons John Wesley and Raymond Edward.

-Here is his a blurry copy of his WW1 draft registration card which tells us that he is medium height, slender build with light brown hair and light grey eyes.
+Here is a blurry copy of his WW1 draft registration card which tells us that he is of medium height, slender build with light brown hair and light grey eyes.

 It also says he was employed as a laborer doing woodworking for a manufacturing company.
 It also reveals he was in the national guard in the infantry division for 1 year prior to this form being filled out (June 5, 1917) at which time he was 29 years old.

 At 54 years old he filled out another draft card to join the fight during WWII.
 Notice on the document he lied and say he was 52, born in 1889, not his actual year of birth of 1887.

 These two documents tell us a little more about the man.
 He was 5 foot 7 1/2.
 Again we learn he has brown hair and grey eyes and his complexion is described as “ruddy”, as compared to sallow, light, dark, light brown, etc.